Carnosine: benefits, dosage, contraindications

 Type 2 Diabetes ✪✪✪✪✪

-A meta-analysis of two small clinical trials indicates that taking carnosine at a dose of 1 g per day for 12 weeks reduces glycosylated hemoglobin (HbA1c) by about 0.9% in diabetic patients or those with glucose intolerance, compared to placebo.
+A meta-analysis of two small clinical trials shows that taking carnosine at a dose of 1 g per day for 12 weeks reduces glycated hemoglobin (HbA1c) by about 0.9% in diabetic patients or those with glucose intolerance, compared with placebo.
 Fasting blood glucose also appears to be reduced based on these studies.
-Other preliminary clinical research in obese adults with diabetes indicates that taking a personalized combined supplement containing 6 mg/kg of carnosine, 7 mg/kg of alpha-lipoic acid, and 1 mg/kg of thiamine three times a day for 8 weeks reduces HbA1c and fasting blood glucose levels compared to baseline values.
+Other preliminary clinical research conducted in obese adults with diabetes shows that taking an individualized combined supplement containing 6 mg/kg of carnosine, 7 mg/kg of alpha-lipoic acid, and 1 mg/kg of thiamine three times a day for 8 weeks reduces HbA1c and fasting blood glucose compared with baseline.
 The validity of this result is limited by the absence of a comparison group.

 Posologie